ivanli/cookbook-7-zip/README.md

 7-zip Cookbook
 ==============
 Installs the 7-zip tool through chocolatey package manager.
 This cookbook uses the chocolatey cookbook.
+This has been tested under Win7 professional along with the chocolatey and windows cookbook.

 Requirements
 ------------
-Runs on windows using chocolatey and boxstarter.
+Runs on windows using chocolatey and windows.

 #### packages
 - `chocolatey` - 7-zip needs chocolatey to install chocolatey packages.